UPN: Children's programming

 When the network launched in January 1995, UPN introduced a weekend morning cartoon block called UPN Kids (later called "The UPN Kids Action Zone" during the 1998–99 season).
-In 1997, UPN added two teen-oriented series to the lineup with reruns of the syndicated Sweet Valley High (based on the young adult book series by Francine Pascal) and a new series, Breaker High (which co-starred a then-unknown Ryan Gosling); both shows filled the weekday morning block for the 1997–98 season, while they were also included alongside the animated series on Sunday mornings.
+Prior to the commencement of broadcast, UPN signed a content deal with Saban Entertainment, who produced the animated shows Bureau of Alien Detectors, The Mouse and the Monster and Space Strikers for UPN Kids during the 1995-96 and 1996-97 television seasons.
+Space Strikers was wholly owned by Saban Entertainment, although the ownership for Bureau of Alien Detectors and The Mouse and the Monster was jointly split between Saban and UPN.
+In late 1997, UPN added two teen-oriented series by Saban to the lineup; Sweet Valley High (based on the young adult book series by Francine Pascal) and Breaker High (which co-starred a then-unknown Ryan Gosling).
+Both shows filled the weekday morning block for the 1997–98 season, while they were also included alongside the animated series on Sunday mornings.
+Sweet Valley High had previously aired in first-run syndication between 1994 and mid-1997, before moving to UPN Kids.
 Unlike other networks, UPN gave its affiliates the option of running its weekend children's program block on either Saturdays or Sundays.
-In January 1998, the network entered into a deal with Saban Entertainment to program the Sunday morning block (with shows such as The Incredible Hulk, X-Men and Spider-Man joining the lineup).
+In January 1998, the network entered into a deal with Saban Entertainment to program the Sunday morning block with Fox Kids programs which had recently ended, such as X-Men and Spider-Man.